-Though depression is not an inflammatory disease, researchers are finding certain people with depression, inflammation may play a huge role.
-This means that CBD, an effective anti-inflammatory, is a promising treatment for depression.
+Though depression is not an inflammatory disease, researchers are finding certain people with depression, inflammation may play a role.
+This means that effective anti-inflammatories, such as CBD, could assist certain individuals.

 Long Term Depression Can Affect Brain Size

-Not only does depression affect brain activity, it can even affect brain size as discovered by Dr. Manji, former Chief of the Laboratory of Molecular Pathology at the National Institutes of Mental Health.
+Not only does depression affect brain activity, but it can also even affect brain size as discovered by Dr. Manji, former Chief of the Laboratory of Molecular Pathology at the National Institutes of Mental Health.
 The part of the brain that is affected most by depression is the hippocampus.
-This part of the part of the brain plays a role in emotion and is the part of the brain that makes new memories.
+This part of the part plays a role in emotion and is the part of the brain that makes new memories.

 This part of the brain, thankfully, can also recover.
 It can grow new neurons and connections—this is called neural regeneration.
 And, it can do so all of our lives, not just when we are young.
 This ability of our brains to change throughout our lives is called “neuroplasticity.”

 Some researchers believe that the real reason that antidepressants work is that they stimulate the neural regeneration in the hippocampus.
 This may be why they take weeks to work—brain neurons need time to heal, grow, and form connections.

 But SSRIs are not the only thing that helps with neuroregeneration.
 There is actually an array of lifestyle and nutritional choices that will help with this process.
 These include exercise, getting sufficient sleep, and a healthy diet (one absent of refined sugar).

 How CBD Could Help Your Brain Grow

 Research has found that the endocannabinoid system and the serotonergic systems relate and interact with one another.
 CBD actually activates a serotonin receptor called 5-HTIA.
 These particular receptors control many other neurotransmitters that have been linked to increasing neural regeneration in the hippocampus.